populationgenomics/rare-disease/resources/README.md

 **Note:** CPG's preference is to use FASTQ files.
 In the absence of FASTQ files, BAM or CRAM files can be transferred.

-1.2.&emsp;For each FASTQ/BAM/CRAM file that is to be transferred, a corresponding MD5 file also needs to be transferred, for data integrity QC to occur after the transfer.
+1.2.&emsp;For each FASTQ/BAM/CRAM file that is to be transferred, a corresponding MD5 file also needs to be transferred, <br /> &emsp;&emsp;&ensp;for data integrity QC to occur after the transfer.

-1.3.&emsp;Ensure that the genomic data files are transferred to a specific directory in the CPG’s cloud storage.
-Appropriate directories include the date of the transfer in the directory path.
+1.3.&emsp;Ensure that the genomic data files are transferred to a specific directory in the CPG’s cloud storage.<br /> &emsp;&emsp;&ensp;Appropriate directories include the date of the transfer in the directory path.

 1.4.&emsp;Further instructions can be found in this document:
 [Uploading your data to CPG cloud](https://github.com/populationgenomics/rare-disease/)